Recent Weakening of the Global Radiative Feedback: Discussion and conclusions

 The CNN is a surrogate model that relates any surface temperature pattern to $R$ and $\lambda$.
 Therefore, the CNN can be used for fast experimentation on the effect of temperature variations on $\lambda$, exemplified here by linearly removing ENSO and PDO from ${\bf T}_{\rm rc}$ (Fig.~\ref{historical_feedback}b) or local attribution (Fig.~\ref{attr}).
 Such experiments can inform climate model runs, as done here to study the influence of the Northeast Pacific on the recent $\lambda$ weakening in E3SMv2, to gain robust understanding of the pattern effect.

 We update $\lambda$ with various surface temperature reconstructions up to present day.
 This means that we can now monitor changes in $\lambda$ in near real-time, without relying on new climate model simulations, currently lagging more than a decade.
-Moreover, the CNN uses global surface temperature maps, not just ocean temperature, to predict global radiation $R$.
-Therefore, the CNN can capture the effect of land temperature on $\lambda$.
-In future work, it is important to compare the CNN results with climate model simulations with fixed land surface temperature \citep[e.g.,][]{Andrews21} to confirm the importance of land temperature variability for $\lambda$ variations in a causal framework instead of a statistical one.
+Our estimate generally follows the CFMIP3 multi-model mean before 2014, but additional uncertainty could be introduced by applying the CNN to much warmer (out-of-distribution) surface temperature maps.
+Because the CNN uses global surface temperature maps, not just ocean temperature, we capture the effect of land temperature on $\lambda$.
+In future work, it is important to compare the CNN results with climate model simulations with fixed land surface temperature \cite[e.g.,][]{Andrews21} to confirm the importance of land temperature variability for $\lambda$ variations in a causal framework instead of a statistical one.

-Regional attribution of changes in $\lambda$ confirms the importance of the East Pacific for the pattern effect \citep[e.g.,][]{Andrews22,Loeb20,Myers23}.
+Regional attribution of changes in $\lambda$ confirms the importance of the East Pacific for the pattern effect \cite[e.g.,][]{Andrews22,Loeb20,Myers23}.
 The CNN attributes the strengthening of $\lambda$ after 1980 to cooling in the tropical and subtropical eastern Pacific, while the weakening after 2010 is mainly attributed to warming in the subtropical Northeast Pacific (Fig.~\ref{attr}).
 AGCM experiments with SSTs fixed in this region confirms the regional attribution suggested by the CNN.

 We only use near-surface temperature to predict top-of-atmosphere radiation with the CNN.
-In reality, other factors, such as sea-ice or direct aerosol effects, also play a role \citep[e.g.,][]{Riihela21,Andrews22,Duspayev24,Zhou25}.
+In reality, other factors, such as sea-ice or direct aerosol effects, also play a role \cite[e.g.,][]{Riihela21,Andrews22,Duspayev24,Zhou25}.
 Still, the CNN performs well on unseen test data, indicating that near-surface temperature contains most of the information needed to predict $R$, with $r^2$ values above \SI{80}{\percent} (SI~Fig.~S3).
 Future work could include sea-ice as a predictor to the CNN, which can give additional insight into the SW clear-sky feedback (Fig.~\ref{type}b).
 AGCM experiments with varying SST but fixed sea-ice could confirm the role of sea-ice on the recent weakening of the feedback.